Nevenall/OddSpell/README.md

 # OddSpell

-An on-demand spell checking cli app.
+An on-demand spell checker that makes you fix your own mistakes.

 ## More?